Database Concepts#

 The origin time issue is a more multifaceted problem that it might at first appear.
 The first is that MongoDB, like ArcGIS, is map-centric and stock geospatial queries lack a depth attribute, let alone a time variable.
 Hence, associating a waveform to a source position defined in terms of hypocenter coordinates (latitude, longitude, depth, and time attributes in source) requires a multistage query that can potentially be very slow for a large data set.

 The other issue that distinguishes origin time is that it’s accuracy is data dependent.
-With earthquakes it is always estimated by an earthquake location algorithm, while with active source it normally measured directly.
+With earthquakes are always estimated by an earthquake location algorithm, while with active source it normally measured directly.
 The complexity with active source data is a classic case distinguishing “precision” from “accuracy”.
 Active source times relative to the start time of a seismogram may be very precise but not accurate.
 A type example is multichannel data where time 0 of each seismogram is defined by the shot time, but the absolute time linked to that shot may be poorly constrained.
 We address this problem in MsPASS through the concept of UTC versus “Relative” time definined in all MsPASS data objects.
 See the Data Object section on BasicTimeSeries for more on this topic.

 A final point about the source table is the issue of multiple estimates of the same event.
 The CSS3.0 has an elaborate mechanism for dealing with this issue involving three closely related tables (relations): event, origin, assoc, and arrival.
 The approach we take in MsPASS is to treat that issue as somebody else’s problem.
-Thus, for the same reason as above we state rule 3 which is very similar to rule 2:
+Thus, for the same reason as above we state rule 4 which is very similar to rule 3:

 Rule 4: